Sebastiao199/datathon_realestate/README.md

 We decided to focus on the houses and apartments of the 8 departments in Ile-de-France ((Paris (75), Hauts-de-Seine (92), Seine-Saint-Denis (93), Val-de-Marne (94), Seine-et-Marne (77), Yvelines (78), Essonne (91), Val-d'Oise (95))

 # Deliverables
-1) Insights with plots:
+1) Insights with plots and maps
-- TO WRITE

 2) A price prediction system using Maching learning:
 More information below